pneyrinck/corecontrol/README.md

   }
 }
 ```
 Please note that the OSC message received has the addresss '/volume' and could have been sent by any OSC application.
-The beginning part of the path, '/osc/controls', indicates that Core Control received an OSC message.
-The '/valueNumber' part of the path indicates a floating point number was received.
+The beginning part of the path, '/osc/0/controls', indicates that Core Control's OSC module received a  message.
+The '/valueNumber' part of the path indicates the most recent floating point value received.
 The middle part of the path indicates the OSC address of the message.

 ###### Core Control Models / Core Control Surfaces

-Core Control provides two different module types that are important to understand: "model" and "surface".
+Core Control provides two module types that are important to understand: "model" and "surface".

-First, it will help to understand the that Core Control uses the model-adapter-view software pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
+First, it will help to understand that Core Control uses the model-adapter-view software pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the name "surface" instead of "view."
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface.
 It is very important to understand these things:

 * A model can be controlled by one or more surfaces simultaneously through adapters.
 * A surface typically controls one model through an adapter.
 * A surface never assumes it is the only thing controlling a model.
 * A model typically has no knowledge of what is controlling it.

-Model and surface modules mostly identical except for how they behave.
+Model and surface modules are mostly identical except for how they behave.
 A model receives requests to change control values from surfaces or other sources private to the model.
-When a model control value changes for any reason, it must send the change to all connected surfaces.
-A surface sends requested control value changes to a model.
+When a model control value changes for any reason, it must send the change to all connected adapters which forward the value changes to surfaces.
+A surface sends requested control value changes to a model through an adpater.
 When a surface receives a change to a control value, it updates its user interface.
 These behaviors allow any number of surfaces to control a module.
-This is an example of something that OSC can not do.

-To connect a model to Core Control, just write some code like this C++ example:
+Here is example C++ code for a model that has three values that can be controlled:

 ```
 #include "corecontrol.h"